CRED-CLUB/ARTIF/README.md

 Key features of ARTIF includes:-
 - Scoring System: Enriches IP addresses with threat metadata including a threat score which can act as a threshold value for security teams to take action on.
 - Containerized: ARTIF is deployed using containers and hence provides ease for deployment.
-- Modular Architecture: The project is plugin-based and can be extended easily by just modifyng threat feeds in MISP.
+- Modular Architecture: The project is plugin-based and can be extended easily by just modifying threat feeds in MISP.
 There would be no downtime to the actual service as these would be in-line update.
 - Alerting: Extended feature providng seamless integration with slack for active alerting.
 It also provides better attack profiling and visualization.

 Some use Cases:-